-During surgery, your doctor will make a small cut (incision) on the underside of your scrotum.
+During surgery, your doctor will make a small cut (incision) on your scrotum.
 This will expose the tube that carries sperm (vas deferens) and release it from surrounding tissues.

 Next, the doctor will cut open the vas deferens and examine the fluid inside.
 When sperm are present in the fluid, the ends of the vas deferens can be connected to re-establish the passageway for sperm.

-If the fluid is thick or pasty, or if it contains no sperm or partial sperm, scar tissue may be blocking sperm flow.
+If the fluid contains no sperm, scar tissue may be blocking sperm flow.
 In this case, your doctor may choose to perform a vasoepididymostomy.

 After the procedure

 Immediately after surgery, your doctor will cover the incisions with bandages.
-You'll put on tight-fitting undergarments, such as an athletic supporter, and apply ice to reduce swelling.
+You'll put on tightfitting undergarments, such as an athletic supporter, and apply ice for 24 to 48 hours to reduce swelling.